-An injury crisis forced Roberto Martinez, also without the suspended Maynor Figueroa, to shuffle his defensive pack with Emmerson Boyce, Ronnie Stam and Adriano Lopez forming a new look back three, while David Jones was deployed in an unfamiliar right wing back position.
+An injury crisis forced Roberto Martinez, also without the suspended Maynor Figueroa, to shuffle his defensive pack with Emmerson Boyce, Ronnie Stam and Adriano Lopez forming a new-look back three, while David Jones was deployed in an unfamiliar right wing-back position.

-Redknapp made just one change to the side that drew at Aston Villa last week, bringing Sean Derry into the midfield to provide some defensive shielding at the expense of Esteban Granero.
+Harry Redknapp made just one change to the side that drew at Aston Villa last week, bringing Sean Derry into the midfield to provide some defensive shielding at the expense of Esteban Granero.